Fire and rescue services

 The Australian Embassy has to formally ask for access through the Bahraini Embassy in Riyadh.
 Authorities approve this on a case-by-case basis, so there may be a delay.

-Behaviour in Australia that you might consider offensive or anti-social, but not criminal, could be illegal.
+Behaviour in Australia that you might consider offensive or anti-social, but not criminal, could be illegal in Bahrain.
 Anyone breaking Bahraini law, even without knowing, may be subject to severe punishment.
+Using offensive language, body or hand gestures can lead to criminal charges and/or heavy fines.

 Bahraini law applies to you even if you're transiting and don't leave the airport.

-Penalties for drug offences, including possession, even if you are transiting Bahrain, are severe and include the death penalty and life sentences.
+Penalties for drug offences, including buying, selling, and possession, even when transiting through Bahrain, are severe and may include a life sentence or the death penalty.

-Some cosmetics products and E-cigarette refills may contain ingredients that are illegal in Bahrain, such as Cannabidiol (CBD) oil.
-For more information, please contact and check with your nearest Bahraini Embassy or consulate prior to your departure to Bahrain.
+Some cosmetic products and e-cigarette refills may contain ingredients that are illegal in Bahrain, such as Cannabidiol (CBD) oil.
+For more information, check with your medical provider and the nearest Bahraini Embassy or consulate prior to your departure to Bahrain.

 More information: